 Since 2015, migratory pressure to EU countries has been subject to considerable fluctuations.1 Poland is also a participant in the changes in the global movement of people, and since 2016 has become a country with a positive net migration rate.2 In addition to legal immigration (mostly economic), it is also experiencing illegal immigration, especially through the eastern border of Poland, which is also the external border of the EU.
-This type of immigration is the least desirable, and to counteract it,
+This type of immigration is the least desirable, and to counteract it, a number of legal actions have been taken.3 Apart from the signed agreements, a state of emergency, which according to Hans Kelsen's concept of law belongs to the dynamic normative tools, has become a way to stop illegal migration.4

-E. Kużelewska, A. Piekutowska, The EU Member States' Diverging Experiences and Policies on Refugees and the New Pact on Migration and Asylum, 'Białostockie Studia Prawnicze' 2021, no. 1, pp. 28-31.
+1 E. Kużelewska, A. Piekutowska, The EU Member States' Diverging Experiences and Policies on Refugees and the New Pact on Migration and Asylum, 'Białostockie Studia Prawnicze' 2021, no. 1, pp. 28-31.

-2 A. Adamczyk, (Nie)intencjonalna polityka migracyjna Polski, Poznań 2021, p.
+A. Adamczyk, (Nie) intencjonalna polityka migracyjna Polski, Poznań 2021, p.
 209.